nitintyagi007-iitr/nitintyagi007-iitr.github.io/index.md

 Name of Supervisor: Dr. Kanwal Garg

 ### Work Experience
-1. Worked as an Asstt.
+1. Worked as Asstt.
 Professor in Kalka Institute for Research & Advanced Studies college affiliated from GGSIP University Delhi from 2014 -2017
-2. Worked as an Asstt.
+2. Worked as Asstt.
 Professor in Kalka Institute for Research & Advanced Studies college affiliated from GGSIP University Delhi from 2011 -2012
-3. Worked as an Asstt.
+3. Worked as Asstt.
 Professor in Delhi Institute of Rural Development college affiliated from GGSIP University Delhi from 2010-2011
 4. Worked in Research India Publication from 2009-2010

 ### Achievements